Monday, December 28, 2009

 Captain Blood (1935)

 When a Spanish pirate ship attacks Port Royal, Blood and some of his fellow prisoners take advantage of the distraction to escape.
 They cleverly steal the pirate ship and decide to become pirates themselves.
 They even develop some rules of piracy to follow, covering such items as taking no female prisoners and how much to compensate someone for the loss of a limb.
 (The price varies depending upon which limb you've lost, even which side of the body it's on.)
-After a series of successful raids on Spanish and English ships, depicted in a montage of images, Blood and his men join up with a French pirate, Levasseur (Basil Rathbone), and his men to make even more money.
+After a series of successful raids on Spanish and English ships, depicted in a montage of images, Blood and his men join up with a French pirate, Levasseur (Basil Rathbone at his oiliest), and his men to make even more money.

 Captain Blood is a lot of fun to watch.
 Given the number of battles and the amount of historical detail crammed into it, you'll be surprised at how quickly it moves.
 Flynn is fantastic, a true star, although I do wish someone could have given him a better haircut.
 He always seems stuck with some sort of pageboy in his better films.
 He and de Havilland have a real chemistry, and they would appear together in several more films (and allegedly become lovers off-screen as well) over the new few years.
 They are both good here, but it's really Flynn and that smile of his that makes Captain Blood so enjoyable.
 Even when he's in the heat of battle, nothing seems to stop him from having fun (and from making this movie fun for us viewers as well).